Inspire School contacts

-Listed below are the key people from the KM Charity Team that can help and advise you on our services to assist the charitable sector and initiatives to support and promote healthy lifestyles.
+Listed below are the key people from Inspire Schools / KM Charity Team that can help and advise you on our services to assist the charitable sector and initiatives to support and promote healthy lifestyles.

-Karen is the charity’s Team Manager leading on educational services.
+Karen is General Manager leading on educational services.
 Karen can assist schools and parent groups to launch walking buses, Super WoW! and Green Footstep schemes and advise sponsors on the benefits of supporting the project.

 Event and Fundraising Officer